Elizabeth-dov/Elizabeth-dov/README.md

 ## My name is **Elizabeth** ✨

-I am 23 years old and currently I am in my final semester of my master's degree in political science.
-Additionally, I am an aspiring iOS developer with a background in front-end web development.
+I am an aspiring iOS developer with a background in front-end web development.
 I have been actively learning programming through various online resources such as YouTube, Codecademy, Udemy, and Roadmap.
 Recently, I shifted my focus to iOS development, studying Swift and SwiftUI to build intuitive and user-friendly applications.
 My goal is to gain hands-on experience and further deepen my understanding of mobile development. 🚀👩🏼‍💻

 ## Contact 📩